My background

 My non-academic life

-Limited as my non-academic life may be given the intensity of early career anthropology, when not writing or editing the work of others, I am an avid embroiderer (see photos below for fun).
+Limited as my non-academic life may be given the intensity of early career anthropology, when not writing or editing the work of others, I am an avid embroiderer (see photos below for fun) and sewist.
 It's a great hobby to combine with writing because I can step away for five minutes to relax and refocus the mind before returning to a problem with new eyes.

 I also am part of the Utrecht Lindy Hop (American jazz/swing) dance community.
-I have a daily yoga and mindfulness practice.
 My husband is a board game geek, and I am a hanger on.
 And I am a violinist, Suzuki trained from childhood, now primarily a Swedish folk musician, though I have a mental archive of hundreds of Cape Breton tunes, too.
 I am in the process of seeking out a nyckelharpa to expand my music life.